 I did my best to reflect their own demonstrated belief.
 This belief only grew stronger as they gained confidence from the workouts and a few key races throughout the season.
 We always remind the guys to take on every team with the utmost respect while never doubting our own abilities and capabilities.
 They know that if they work hard all season long that their chances will be as high as every other team that did the same.
 It is certainly a big help to have won the state championship the prior year because that helps prove the possibility.

-What advice did you give your team prior to the race or the week leading into the state meet?
+What advice or points of emphasis did you give your team prior to the race or the week leading into the state meet?

 What was the race plan for the state meet and how did you feel it was executed?

 The race plan was to run our front four hard and have our 5 through 7 within eyesight.
 We felt that if we did this, our late season training methods would allow us to finish better than how we were finishing during the first half of the season.
 The boys did execute this plan almost perfectly.

 Who do you feel really stepped up individually the most for the team at the state meet?